samsarahq/samsara-sdks/goapiclient/docs/VehicleLocation.md

 ### SetTime

-`func (o *VehicleLocation) SetTime(v string)`
+`func (o *VehicleLocation) SetTime(v time.Time)`

-SetTime gets a reference to the given string and assigns it to the Time field.
+SetTime gets a reference to the given time.Time and assigns it to the Time field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)